 International comparison tables (World Obesity - formerly IOTF, or Cole et al., 2000) were used to determine the categories.
 The curves were standardised to values at the age of 18.
 A BMI < 18.5 represents underweight, BMI 18.5-25 normal weight, BMI 25-30 overweight and BMI > 30 obesity.

 The data need be put into perspective.
 Although the participating schools were selected to be representative of the different regions of Switzerland, the participation of the children was voluntary.
 This may have led to an overrepresentation of children whose parents are interested in the topic and therefore to an underestimation of the proportion of overweight and obese children.
-In the 2007 and 2012 surveys, 75% of the invited children and adolescents participated; in 2017, only 55% participated.
+In the 2023 survey, 48% of the invited children and adolescents participated, compared to 75% in 2007, 72% in 2012 and 55% in 2017.

 Federal Office of Public Health FOPH